-- a. the student; - b. the course instructor in the case of an academic accommodation: - c. the clinical coordinator in the case of an accommodation in a clinical placement; - d. the administrator responsible for the University activity in question; - e. administrators responsible for coordinating accommodations in professional Faculties; and/or - f. others that may be warranted by the circumstances; the Centre will decide what accommodation will be provided.
+- 1. the student; - 2. the course instructor in the case of an academic accommodation; - 3. the clinical coordinator in the case of an accommodation in a clinical placement; - 4. the administrator responsible for the University activity in question; - 5. administrators responsible for coordinating accommodations in professional Faculties; and/or - 6. others that may be warranted by the circumstances; the Centre will decide what accommodation will be provided.